cmvandrevala/more-than-equations/content/Computer Science/Labs/Slide to the Left.md

 ## 🎯 Problem Statement

-Write a function called `arrayShift(...)` that takes in an array of integers, the size of the array, and a number of shifts.
+Write a function called `arrayShift(...)` that takes an array of integers, the size of the array, and a number of shifts as its arguments.
 The function should update the array by shifting the values to the left by that number of shifts.

 ## ✅ Acceptance Criteria

-* Put the `arrayShift(...)` function in a library and import it into another file with a `main()` function.
-* Test your `arrayShift(...)` function using assert statements.
-* The first integer in the array should get moved to the last spot.
+When performing a rotation, the first integer in the array should get moved to the last spot.
 In other words, the array should rotate around itself.

 ## 📋 Dev Notes

 * You should use a C-style array for this lab.
-Do NOT use a C++ array object.
+Do NOT use built-in array or vector objects.

 ## 🖥️ Example Output

-Suppose I included my `arrayShift(...)` function in my `main()` program.
-The behavior might look like this:
+The of the behavior of the `arrayShift` function in the driver program might look like this:

 ```cpp
 int main() {